frymire/cmake-dll-demo/README.md

 CMakeDLLDemo
 ==========================

-CMake example inspired by [this](http://cognitivewaves.wordpress.com/cmake-and-visual-studio/) tutorial for Visual Studio.
+This project is proof that I can use CMake to build a DLL and an executable for it.
+It is inspired by [this](http://cognitivewaves.wordpress.com/cmake-and-visual-studio/) tutorial for Visual Studio.

 ### Installation